Inflyter/ift-api-bundle-boutique/README.md

 		https://github.com/settings/tokens

-check in main project:
+in main project:
-- config/bundles.php has been updated with bundle
+- check config/bundles.php has been updated with bundle
 - if API-Platform doesn't find the entities, add the path in config/packages/api-platform.yaml (mapping -> paths)
+- if the bundle controller/ routes doesn't work copy the Resources/config/inflyter.yaml in config/routes